 At Argentum, we are impressed with the talent, skills, and dedication of the young leaders nominated for our Senior Living Leaders Under 40 recognition program.
 This year our nominees included entrepreneurs, fast-track executives, and innovators whose achievements go beyond their years.
 As busy as they are, each of these individuals makes time to give back to society in myriad ways, from serving on nonprofit boards to coaching youth sports.
-We’re pleased to feature them in this issue, and they will be recognized at the 2019 Argentum Senior Living Executive Conference in San Antonio, Texas.
 Here, we are pleased to present our 2019 Senior Living Leaders Under 40.
 These are the people shaping the future of senior living.

 JONATHAN BARBIERI has a history of firsts.
 In high school he was the first student nominated to participate in a cross-district Allied Health program.
 As a student at the University of South Carolina, he was the first athlete to maintain Division I sports program requirements while meeting nursing clinical demands.
 He was the first graduate nurse to go directly on the ICU floor at Main Line Heath Paoli, and at 23, he was one of the youngest members of the Sunrise Senior Living executive director team.
 As an energetic leader, he joined others with a similar vision as a board member at Greenfield Senior Living, where he helped triple the size of the organization.
 He also founded a human resource company to address the growing labor force disconnect companies of all sizes face by applying the same core care principles prevalent in health care to banking, finance, and human capital management.